Colorado Springs Child Support Lawyer

 - if the children join the military before the age of 19, he or she will also be considered emancipated and therefore child support will end early.

-What is The Average Child Support Payment in Colorado?
+What Is The Average Child Support Payment in Colorado?

 In Colorado Springs, child support is a percentage of the combined gross income between both parents, which also depends on various factors.
 Roughly 20% of your income goes to 1 child and 10% for each additional child.